-What Are the Benefits of a Medicated Detox?
+What are the Benefits of a Medicated Detox?

-As the National Institute on Drug Abuse points out, detox alone is never to considered to be sufficient to treat addiction.
+As the National Institute on Drug Abuse points out, detox alone is never considered to be sufficient to treat addiction.

 Medical detox should always be immediately followed with extensive addiction treatment services.
 Addiction is a complex disease, and treatment must be research-based, expertly layered, dynamic, and tailored to the individual’s needs.
 Detox is a necessary starting point, but it is only the beginning of a process that can positively change a person’s entire body, mind, spirit, and personal life.